-You write Voice Applications with Violet by composing what users-can-say and users-will-hear in voice scripts, writing reusable scripts as widgets, externalizing integration logic into plugins, and adding application logic in services.
+You write Voice Applications with Violet by composing what users-can-say and users-will-hear in voice scripts.
+Sophisticated applications can add application logic via controllers, write reusable scripts as widgets, and externalize integration logic into plugins.

 Under the covers all the calls to the response object are converted in an SSML string and sent to the users voice-enabled device.